darkwizard242/cis_ubuntu_2004/README.md

 **molecule converge** command will only create the vagrant instance and apply all operations defined in the role.

-Ofcourse, you can also simply download the code for cis_ubuntu_2004 role and run it via ansible-playbook on a testbox if you are not familiar with [molecule](https://molecule.readthedocs.io/en/latest/).
+Ofcourse, you can also simply download the code for cis_ubuntu_2004 role, make changes and run it via ansible-playbook on a testbox if you are not familiar with [molecule](https://molecule.readthedocs.io/en/latest/).

 ## 8\.
 Contributing: